Health & Safety is a core focus and over the last two years, we have pushed to improve our health & safety standards across the entire marina.

 From March 2020 onwards, we instructed Safe Point to conduct quarterly health & safety evaluations and imposed a 24-hour action policy on any red or urgent markers.

-As promised, we will be sharing our health & safety evaluation reports with you and what actions we will be taking to rectify any issues raised.
-You can view the October 2022 health & safety report below:
+Going forwards, we will be sharing our health & safety evaluation reports with you and what actions we will be taking to rectify any issues raised.
+You can view the April 2022 health & safety report below: